 ABAB pattern for the number attribute ("ace, two" is repeated).

-Suite ABCD for the symbol attribute ("hearts, diamonds, spades, clubs" is repeated).
+ABCD pattern for the symbol attribute ("hearts, diamonds, spades, clubs" is repeated).

 AABB pattern for the colour attribute ("red, red, black, black" is repeated).

-• Ask students questions to help them understand that there is more than one structure.
+- Ask students questions to help them understand that there is more than one structure to describe a pattern.
 This prepares them to explore the nested structure of the loop within the loop.

-• Then ask students the following question: How could you extend the following?
+- Then ask students the following question: How can the pattern be extended?

-• Ask students to create a pseudo code for a robot that must deal cards according to a pattern.
+- Ask students to write a pseudo code for a robot that must deal cards according to a pattern.

 Example of Pseudocode